Print

 Instructions

-3. In medium bowl whisk together eggs, unsweetened almond milk, salt, and pepper.
+2. Whisk: In a large bowl, whisk together eggs, unsweetened almond milk, salt, and pepper.

-6. Pour the egg mixture over top, filing so there is a little room left at the top (it will expand and rise as it is cooking – but then will deflate once it cools).
+4. Assemble: Take the prepared muffin tin and add a tablespoon or so of cooked pork, a tablespoon of ripped spinach, and a tablespoon of diced bell pepper to each muffin well.
+Pour the egg mixture over top, filing so there is a little room left at the top (it will expand and rise as it cooks – but will deflate once it cools).

 Notes